Seren-Hughes/boops-and-snoots-rescue/README.md

 - Click Open in VS Code once cloning is complete.
 ### Alternative: Manual Deployment via Terminal
 For those who prefer the git bash terminal, the following commands can be used:
-1. Initialize a Git repository (if not already initialized) `git init`
+1. Initialize a Git repository (if not already initialised) `git init`

 2. Add all files to the staging area